Life Planning and Retirement Readiness

 Shaky First Three Legs: Even following careful planning and supplemental savings, many individuals approaching retirement find their expected retirement income to be insufficient to support their desired lifestyles.
 Moreover, even individuals for whom expected retirement income exceeds what would be required to support desired lifestyles find that they desire continued employment to fulfill psychological needs.
 Consequently, it has become commonplace for some individuals to delay retirement, phase into retirement, or simply continue working until they become unable to do so due to physical or mental decline.
 Continued part-time or full-time employment can be considered one leg of The Four-Legged Retirement Income Stool.

 Many of us secure the services of Attorneys to prepare last wills and testaments and handle other legal matters, CPAs to prepare our income tax returns, Realtors to guide us through the purchase or sale of our homes or other properties, and even Personal Trainers to help us shed unneeded pounds.
 Unless you are one of the very few who have the knowledge necessary for professionally managing your finances AND are willing to devote the requisite time and energy to do so, we believe it makes sense to secure the services of a qualified, licensed, and trusted Financial Advisor to guide you through the lifelong financial minefield we all must traverse.
 Moreover, recent emphases on holistic approaches to life planning have led to professionals generally called Life Coaches entering the field of professional advisors.

 Employee Logins and Interface

-- Review account balances for accounts with Vendors that provide SPARK data to CCC
+- Account balances for accounts with Vendors that provide SPARK data to CCC;

 Association of School Business Officials International (OASBO)

-- Providing employees with easy access to plan providers facilitates the enrollment process
+- Providing employees with easy access to plan providers facilitates the enrollment process; and

 Consumer Education Links